ntavares/ansible-role-supermicro-sse-x24s-switch/README.md

 The following playbook configures hosts in the `supermicro-switches` group.
 It assumes host variables for each switch holding the host, username and passwords.
-It applies global configuration for system information and configures log forwarding ethernet interfaces as switchports.
+It applies global configuration for system information and configures log forwarding.

     ---
     - name: Ensure SuperMicro switches are configured